Fennie Dragoncraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 Mulligan Guide for the Fennie Dragoncraft

-Keep Ramp-Up and 2-Cost Cards for the Early Game
+Keep Ramp-Up Cards and 2-Cost Followers

 | Ramp-Up Cards | ||